-Thinking loopholes and workarounds is only going to land you in trouble (companies have already been fined for this subversive strategy) so you need to change you mindset instead.
+Thinking of loopholes and workarounds is only going to land you in trouble.
+Companies have been fined for this subversive strategy, so you need to change your mindset - and fast.

-You are going to have to look seriously at the data you have and be honest about the way you acquired it.
-If you have done so by ‘dodgy’ methods, now is the time to start thinking about the future; ask yourself - How can we acquire data the right way?
-What do we do with the data we have?
+You need to look seriously at the data you have and be honest about the way you acquired it.
+If you have done so by ‘dodgy’ methods (picture a man down a dark alley with data under his trenchcoat), now’s the time to start thinking about the future.

 What do we do with the data we have?

-Sit down and review this data and trim your database down to those who are truly opted in and engaged.
-Your time, energy, and marketing strategy will be much stronger as a result.
+If you haven’t already, sit down, review this data and trim your database down to those who are truly opted in and engaged.
+Your time, energy and marketing strategy will be much effective as a result.

 How can we acquire data the right way?

-GDPR is going to see even more savvy people shift their budget towards inbound marketing.
-Not only is it a methodology which aligns with how customers research and buy today, but it is also GDPR compliant.
+GDPR has meant more savvy people shifted their budget towards inbound marketing.
+Not only is it a methodology which aligns with how customers research and buy today, but it’s also GDPR compliant.

-As prospects will be finding you (instead of you harassing them), becoming a part of your database because you are providing them with valuable content, signing up to follow you on social media - there is no need to worry about GDPR because they WANT to hear from you.
+As prospects will find you (instead of you hunting them down and harassing them), they’ll become a part of your database because you’re providing them with valuable content.
+They might sign up to your newsletter or follow you on social media - so there’s no need to worry about GDPR because they actually WANT to hear from you.

-If you use a tool like HubSpot, you will also be able to meet your requirements of providing contacts with a timeline of their consent process, all the details you have on them, and erase the data at a touch of a button.
+If you use a tool like HubSpot, you’ll also be able to meet your requirements of providing contacts with a timeline of their consent process - all the details you have on them.
+Most importantly, you can erase their data at the touch of a button.